Symantec/cwa-integration-packages/cwa_integration_with_splunk/ReadMe.md

 # Cloud Workload Assurance integration with Splunk.
 The integration enables you to see compliance events on Splunk.

-# Prerequisites for CWA integration with Jira
+# Prerequisites for CWA integration with Splunk
  1. Install Python 2.7 or above

 # Steps to configure the Splunk integration